 - Prescription Drugs and other Medications - some medications are not safe for a developing baby during pregnancy.
 Discuss with your health care providers the medications or substances you are using to understand which can affect your fertility or a developing baby to develop a plan for your health and a pregnancy.

-- Street Drugs - there are risks to your health and an unborn baby.
+- Other Drugs - there are risks to your health and an unborn baby.
 There are special supports and programs to help you quit.

 Being a healthy weight can improve your overall health, your chances of becoming pregnant and having a healthier baby.